Your Essential Breastfeeding Tips and Positions

 5. Consider Different Ways to Latch

 To breastfeed, your baby needs to “latch on.”
-This is when your baby is properly attached to your breast with his mouth wide open over your nipple, covering most of your areola, and his nose, lips, and chin close to your breast.
+This is when your baby is properly attached to your breast with their mouth wide open over your nipple, covering most of your areola, and their nose, lips, and chin close to your breast.

 Here are two ways to get your baby to latch on when breastfeeding:

-1. After getting into a comfortable breastfeeding position, cup your breast with your hand and guide the nipple to stroke your baby’s lip.
-This action stimulates your baby’s natural rooting reflex to open his mouth wide and suckle.
-Make sure to bring your baby close to your breast and aim your nipple toward the roof of his mouth.
+• After getting into a comfortable breastfeeding position, cup your breast with your hand and guide the nipple to stroke your baby’s lip.
+This action stimulates your baby’s natural rooting reflex to open their mouth wide and suckle.
+Make sure to bring your baby close to your breast and aim your nipple toward the roof of their mouth.

-2. “Baby-led” latching or “laid-back” breastfeeding involves you lying on your back and placing your baby on your chest with your baby’s cheek close to your breast.
-Your baby will naturally explore his surroundings, find your nipple, and latch on.
+• “Baby-led” latching or “laid-back” breastfeeding involves you lying on your back and placing your baby on your chest with your baby’s cheek close to your breast.
+Your baby will naturally explore their surroundings, find your nipple, and latch on.

-If your baby has a preference for one breast, it’s a good idea to offer him the other breast at the next feeding to make sure that both your breasts get emptied equally.
+If your baby has a preference for one breast, it’s a good idea to offer them the other breast at the next feeding to make sure that both your breasts get emptied equally.

 Here’s a handy tip: If you tend to forget which breast your baby last nursed from, attach a safety pin to the bra strap of the other side after a feeding to remind you which side is next.